Río Campo: Wildlife

 Rio Campo is home to many different and unique animal and plant species.
 There has been much pressure on the reserve itself for not taking better care of the land and animals.

 Climate

-Río Campo is situated in a rain forest.
-It rains for the greater part of the year.
-Río Campo is relatively hot all year round.
+Río Campo has a tropical savanna climate (Köppen Aw), less wet than most of Equatorial Guinea, although it bears more resemblance to the tropical monsoon climate typical of the country.
+Much of the region is covered in tropical rainforest, more typical of tropical monsoon climates.
+The short dry season from December to February occurs in the same months as Malabo’s, but the opposite to the dry season in Bata or Libreville.